Poojith/machine-learning/README.md

-# machine-learning
+# Machine Learning
-ID3 Machine Learning algorithm for classification of customers and products.
+An ID3 Machine Learning algorithm for the classification of customers and products.

   * Supports nominal, discrete, and continuous attributes.
   * Does not make use of any external library or implementation.